The Violet Files

 POWDER

-Powders are also terrific if you have oily skin and prefer shimmer to shine.
-If too much glow is a real concern, we love Westman Atelier’s Vital Pressed Skincare Powder because, as Gucci says, “it sweeps away excess oil while maintaining the radiance.”
-We are all about maintaining the radiance.
+HOW: For a diffused look that allows you to control the placement, use a brush that isn’t too dense, like this highlighter brush by La Bouche Rouge, or Jillian Dempsey’s mini fan brush.
+For the inner corners and other targeted zones, try a smaller eye shadow brush.
+Powders are terrific if you have oily skin and prefer shimmer to shine—and if too much glow is a real concern, layer in Westman Atelier’s Vital Pressed Skincare Powder as needed.
+“It sweeps away excess oil while maintaining the radiance,” says Westman—and we are all about maintaining the radiance.

 More from the Violet Files